ai-cfia/dev-rel-docs/adr/020-DSPy.md

 ### Positive Outcomes

 1. **Improved Accuracy and Reliability**: DSPy optimizes prompts and weights, leading to more accurate and reliable data extraction.
+It has different mechanisms to improve the performance of LLMs which are so hard and time consuming to be done manually.
+Like using optimizaers that optimize prompts and weights to improve the defined metric.
 2. **Efficiency and Scalability**: DSPy's systematic approach simplifies development, enabling efficient scaling and adaptation to new data or LLMs.
 3. **Transparency and Control**: DSPy modules and signatures offer greater